tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 “What does that even mean?!”

 “Didn’t you read the guides in your room?
-On your bedside?
+On your bedside table?
 The thing I put my envelope under?!” he said back, nervously shouting.

 That bullshit “hotel rules” guide on the table in the plastic casing?
 No… I guess I didn’t.